8 Prime Benefits Delivered By Lavender Essential Oil

-For a direct application, start by rubbing 2 or 3 drops of lavender essential oil together between your palms.
-Just rub it directly into your skin and/or your hair.
-For dilution, combine half-cup of water with two drops of lavender essential oil.
-Shake the bottle thoroughly to mix the oil and then spray freely.
+For a direct application, start by rubbing two or three drops of lavender essential oil together between your palms.
+Just rub it directly into your skin and your hair.
+For dilution, combine a half-cup of water with two drops of lavender essential oil.
+Shake the bottle thoroughly to mix the oil and then spray it freely.

 Soothing The Mind

 Lavender essential oil is a potent weapon in the fight against health-impairing stress.
 This makes it particularly useful if your lifestyle presents you with stress management challenges - as so many often do.
-Remember, unrelieved stress can lead to serious health problems in the long term!
+Remember that unrelieved stress can lead to serious health problems in the long term!